PetrTech/OS-RP/README.md

 # OS-RP
 OS-RP allows you to show details about your OS and current activity on Discord.
 Functionality is pretty limited so far.
 To build this you need CMake.
+Only Windows is supported for the time being (library linking issues, I suck at linking).
+PRs are welcome.

 # Quick explanation of the config system:
 A config file is automatically generated on first run.